sfuhrm/radiorecorder/README.md

 A command line internet radio player and recorder.

 Some of the features are:
+* Live Playback
   * Display of the current song title played.
   * Live playback using Java Media Framework.
   * Live Google Chromecast playback of radio streams.
+* Recording
   * Recording of one file per song.
   * Writing of ID3 tags (ID3v1 and ID3V2.4).
   * Parallel recording of multiple radio stations.
 * Integrated querying and resolving using the [Radio Browser](https://www.radio-browser.info/) internet radio database.
 * Stream formats:
   * MP3